"Devils to some, Angels to others."

 Too bad that bitty smattering of blood wasn't near enough to make Frank a whole person again.
 In a scene that clearly shows just how much

 For a reality check consider the following: Julia is played as the villian here, yet any woman who could love her man this much must be applauded!
-I mean, if you've ever walked into the house all sweaty from work or sports and your wife or girlfriend refused to hug or kiss you until you got cleaned up - well, her love for you is clearly not in the same league as Julia here.
-In fact, she probably has the bloody zombie corpse of her true love waiting to kill you in the shower!
+I mean, if you've ever walked into the house all sweaty from work or sports and your wife or girlfriend refused to hug or kiss you until you got cleaned up - well, your gal's love for you is clearly not in the same league as Julia here.
+In fact, your gal probably has the bloody zombie corpse of her true love waiting to kill you in the shower!
+So that swanky new knife block you thought of getting her for her birthday?

 Word to the wise!